zmaniar/Bigcom/api_callback.md

 A user at a store's Control Panel kicks off the installation sequence by clicking to install your app.
 Bigcommerce redirects the user to the **Auth Callback URI** provided during [app registration](/api/registration).
 The **Auth Callback URI** must be publicly available, fully qualified, and served over TLS.

-<div class="bui-message bui-message-info"><span class="bui-message-text">PRO TIP: The install request comes from the client browser, rather than directly from Bigcommerce.
+>PRO TIP: The install request comes from the client browser, rather than directly from Bigcommerce.
 This allows you to use a non-publicly-available **Auth Callback URI** while testing your app.</span></div>

 The following diagram illustrates the entire sequence.